 the best ever, creamy vegan roasted red pepper pasta sauce tossed with whole wheat penne and lots of healthy baby spinach.

 Rinse the cashews than soak them overnight (or at least 2 hours) in a jar covered by 2 inches of water.

 Drain the cashews and process them together in your blender with the roasted red peppers, nutritional yeast and water until silky smooth and creamy.
 Add a little extra water if needed.

 Transfer the sauce to a bowl and stir in the grated garlic and pepper flakes.
 Taste and adjust seasonings with a pinch of sea salt and more pepper flakes to your liking.
 Bring to a simmer on medium flame and cook a few minutes until thick and creamy to your liking.

 Meanwhile cook the pasta according to direction on the package, until al dente.
 In the last minute of cooking add the spinach and cook until wilted.
-Drain in a collander and reserve 1 cup of the cooking pasta water then drain the pasta in a colander.
+Reserve 1 cup of the cooking pasta water then drain the pasta in a colander.